Arreton: History

-Other history

 Evidence of habitation during Bronze Age Britain are the "two round barrows, the larger, some 9 feet high, known locally as Michael Morey's Hump".

-The Arreton church of St. George was first begun in the Norman era.
+The Arreton church of St George was first begun in the Norman era.
 The monks of Quarr helped to extend the Church of St. George around 1160.
 A tower was added in 1299.
 In the fourteenth century, a brass effigy of Harry Hawles, Steward of the Island on behalf of Montecute, Earl of Salisbury, was added to the church's interior.
 The brass effigy is missing its head and also the coat of arms.

 There is a note marking Hawle's resting place that reads: